 Term Definition Collection A Collection is a resource that acts as a container of other Resources.
 The members of a collection usually have similar characteristics.
 The container processes messages sent to the container.
 The members of the container process messages sent only to that member without affecting other members of the container.

-CRUD Basic intrinsic operations used by any interface: Create, Read, Update and Delete.
+Term Definition CRUD Basic intrinsic operations used by any interface: Create, Read, Update and Delete.
 Event A record that corresponds to an individual alert.
+Managed System In the context of this specification, a managed system is a system that provides information or status, or is controllable, via a Redfish-defined interface.
 Message A complete request or response, formatted in HTTP/HTPS.
 The protocol, based on REST, is a request/response protocol where every Request should result in a Response.

-Operation The HTTP request methods which map generic CRUD (Create, Read, Update Delete) operation.
+Operation The HTTP request methods which map generic CRUD operations.
 These are POST, GET, PUT/PATCH, HEAD and DELETE.
 OData The Open Data Protocol, as defined in OData-Protocol.
+OData Service Document The name for a resource that provides information about the Service Root.
+The Service Document document provides a standard format for enumerating the resources exposed by the service that enables generic hypermedia-driven OData clients to navigate to the resources of the Redfish Service.
+Redfish Alert Receiver The name for the functionality that receives alerts from a Redfish Service.
+This functionality is typically software running on a remote system that is separate from the managed system.
+Redfish Client Name for the functionality that communicates with a Redfish Service and accesses one or more resources or functions of the Service.
 Redfish Schema The Schema definitions for Redfish resources.
 It is defined according to OData Schema notation that can be directly translated to a JSON Schema representation.
+Redfish Service Also referred to as the "Service".
+The collection of functionality that implements the protocols, resources, and functions that deliver an instantiation of a Redfish Schema and its associated behaviors for one or more managed systems.
+Redfish Service Entry Point Also referred to as "Service Entry Point".
+The interface through which a particular instance of a Redfish Service is accessed.
+A Redfish Serving may have more than one Service Entry Point.
 Request A message from a Client to a Server.
-It consists of a request line (which includes the Operation), request headers, an empty line and an optional message body.
+It consists of a request line (which includes the Operation), request headers, an empty line and an option message body.
 Resource A Resource is addressable by a URI and is able to receive and process messages.
 A Resource can be either an individual entity, or a collection that acts as a container for several other entities.
 Resource Tree A Resource Tree is a tree structure of JSON encoded resources accessible via a well-known starting URI.
 A client may discover the resources available on a Redfish Service by following the resource links from the base of the tree.
 NOTE for Redfish client implementation: Although the resources are a tree, the references between resources may result in graph instead of a tree.
 Clients traversing the resource tree must contain logic to avoid infinite loops.
 Response A message from a Server to a Client in response to a request message.
 It consists of a status line, response headers, an empty line and an optional message body.
-Subscription The act of connecting to an event service in order to receive events.
+Service Root The term Service Root is used to refer to a particular resource that is directly accessed via the service entry point.
+This resource serves as the starting point for locating and accessing the other resources and associated metadata that together make up an instance of a Redfish Service.
+Subscription A configuration setting in the event service that specifies where to send events.